-- Robots may be started manually by human contact, sensor interaction or with remote control at the beginning of the performance. - During the performance, remote control of a robot is prohibited, including pressing buttons (including keyboards or phone applications) or similar interactions with touch-like sensors.
+- Robots may be started manually by human contact, sensor interaction or with remote control at the beginning of the performance. - During the performance, remote control of a robot is prohibited, including pressing buttons, keyboards, phone applications or similar interactions with touch-like sensors.
 Touch-like sensors are defined as passive sensors that have a logical single function dependent on human actions. - 3.8.3 Humans directly influencing sensors to trigger the progression of the performance will not be rewarded highly. - Intelligent interaction should be used to dynamically alter the robot's behavior.
 Robots that interact with their environment and respond accordingly will be highly rewarded.
 Natural human-robot interaction using sensors responding to human gestures, expressions, sound, or proximity is encouraged. - Interaction between robots is highly encouraged.
 Robots are allowed to physically touch and can interact through sensors and wired/wireless communication. - 3.8.6 All robot interactions must be visible to the judges for the entire performance.
-This includes the initial manual start of each robot.
+This includes the initial manual start of each robot. - Any clarifications regarding this ruling should be directed to the committee before the competition to ensure the interaction is permitted.